| | | | |

 the underground organization that helped fugitive

+slaves.
 An astonishing musical prodigy, he

 played every instrument except the harp. he